 Wait…So, why do we HAVE to keep stretching our brains?

-I guess the rule of thumb can be summarized thus: "Everything in moderation!"
+I guess the rule of thumb can be summarized thusly: "Everything in moderation!"
 Taking an extended break from intellectual pursuits at any age has actually been proven detrimental for homo sapiens.
 Scientists found that the more mental stimulation in earlier childhood, the more developed the parts of the brain dedicated to language and cognition will be in the decades ahead (and for more about older students/adults' brains, click here).

 In my experience both as a musician & educator (and one who keeps up with the studies on these topics), taking a COMPLETE break from anything that a kid is learning for three consecutive months is guaranteed to ensure that their retention rate will go down significantly, leading to a loss of at least 8 weeks' worth of lesson time & tuition investment (in other words, when they return to lessons & assuming all goes smoothly, that's how long it would take them to get back what they lost).
 Similar studies & rules dictate the adult brain, so older students should bear all of this in mind as well.
 This is perhaps the most important reason why we encourage music lessons continue throughout the summer, but it’s not the only one:

 Grow More Enthusiasm!
 Sprinkling musical learning and activities throughout these three months encourages creativity, fun, and a continued sense of accomplishment.
-Taking too long of a break, on the other hand, invites an excruciating uphill battle in September to get a student back into the routine (of playing a musical instrument) in which so much ground has been lost.
+Taking too long of a break, on the other hand, invites an excruciating uphill battle in September to get a student back into the routine (of playing a musical instrument) in which much ground has been lost.

 Retain Your Beloved Teacher!
 More on this topic is below.